gogoadl/gogoadl/README.md

 🧐 Hello, I'm Hyunwoo Park, a developer passionate about solving problems through software.

-I have extensive experience [contributing to open source projects](https://github.com/Unleash/unleash-client-java/pull/247) and [resolving bugs in third-party products](https://devtalk.kakao.com/t/android-sdk-com-kakao-sdk2-11-0/124909).
+I have experience [contributing to open source projects](https://github.com/Unleash/unleash-client-java/pull/247) and [resolving bugs in third-party products](https://devtalk.kakao.com/t/android-sdk-com-kakao-sdk2-11-0/124909).

 I am enthusiastic about the entire IT ecosystem and have a strong affinity for learning across various fields.